dac6acc4f/Apollo/README.md

 This variant of river only generates in ice plains biomes.
 The surface layer of water is frozen.

 ## Information

 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!
-- I beg all rights reserved , even if the codes come from Genisys .
-- All codes were modified and can no longer be called Genisys .
-- Yes , write the license in a license Genisys Genisys is all softwares copied, but these codes were copied and modified.
-- In genisys license does not write as if these codes will be changed to be the same.
-- Genisys is free software.
-Anyone can modify,but Apollo no.